open-pay/slate/source/includes/en/common_objects.md

 IN_PROGRESS| Transaction is in progress
-COMPLETED| Transaction was succesfully completed REFUNDED| Transaction that has been refunded CHARGEBACK_PENDING| Transaction that has a pending chargeback CHARGEBACK_ACCEPTED| Transaction that has an accepted chargeback CHARGEBACK_ADJUSTMENT| Transaction that has an ajust for chargeback CHARGE_PENDING| Transaction that is waiting to be paid CANCELLED| Transaction that was not paid and has been cancelled FAILED| Transaction that was paid but ocurred an error
+COMPLETED| Transaction was succesfully completed REFUNDED| Transaction that has been refunded CHARGE_PENDING| Transaction that is waiting to be paid CANCELLED| Transaction that was not paid and has been cancelled FAILED| Transaction that was paid but ocurred an error